aleung0806/boilerplate-node/README.md

-# Node Express Mongo REST API Boilerplate
+# Express REST API Boilerplate

-A template for building an API using Node, Express and Mongodb
+A template for building a REST API using Node, Express and Mongodb

 Features:
-- **NoSQL database** using Mongoose
+- **NoSQL database** using [Mongoose]
 - **Authentication** with cookie-based sessions
+  - Role-based and action-based permissions
-- **Session storage** using redis
+  - session storage using redis

 - **Request validation** with Joi
-- **OpenAPI documentation** with swagger-ui-express
 - **Security**
   - set security HTTP headers with helmet
-  - Sanitize request data with xss-clean and sanitize-mongoose
+  - sanitize request data with xss-clean and sanitize-mongoose
 - **Docker support**
+- **OpenAPI documentation** with swagger-ui-express